European Southern Observatory: History

 The idea that European astronomers should establish a common large observatory was broached by Walter Baade and Jan Oort at the Leiden Observatory in the Netherlands in spring 1953.
-It was pursued by Oort, who gathered a group of astronomers in Leiden to consider it on June 21 that year.
+It was pursued by Oort, who gathered a group of astronomers in Leiden to consider it on 21 June that year.
 Immediately thereafter, the subject was further discussed at the Groningen conference in the Netherlands.
-On January 26, 1954, an ESO declaration was signed by astronomers from six European countries expressing the wish that a joint European observatory be established in the southern hemisphere.
+On 26 January 1954, an ESO declaration was signed by astronomers from six European countries expressing the wish that a joint European observatory be established in the southern hemisphere.

 At the time, all reflector telescopes with an aperture of 2 metres or more were located in the northern hemisphere.
 The decision to build the observatory in the southern hemisphere resulted from the necessity of observing the southern sky; some research subjects (such as the central parts of the Milky Way and the Magellanic Clouds) were accessible only from the southern hemisphere.

-Although it was initially planned to set up telescopes in South Africa (where several European observatories were located), tests from 1955 to 1963 demonstrated that a site in the Andes was preferable.
-On November 15, 1963 Chile was chosen as the site for ESO's observatory.
-The decision was preceded by the ESO Convention, signed 5 October 1962 by Belgium, Germany, France, the Netherlands and Sweden.
+It was initially planned to set up telescopes in South Africa where several European observatories were located (Boyden Observatory), but tests from 1955 to 1962 demonstrated that a site in the Andes was preferable: When Jürgen Stock enthusiastically reported his observations from Chile, Otto Heckmann decided to leave the South African project on hold.
+ESO—at that time about to sign the contracts with South Africa—decided to establish their observatory in Chile.
+The ESO Convention was signed 5 October 1962 by Belgium, Germany, France, the Netherlands and Sweden.
 Otto Heckmann was nominated as the organisation's first director general on 1 November 1962.
+On 15 November 1963 Chile was chosen as the site for ESO's observatory.

 A preliminary proposal for a convention of astronomy organisations in these five countries was drafted in 1954.
 Although some amendments were made in the initial document, the convention proceeded slowly until 1960 when it was discussed during that year's committee meeting.
 The new draft was examined in detail, and a council member of CERN (the European Organization for Nuclear Research) highlighted the need for a convention between governments (in addition to organisations).

 The convention and government involvement became pressing due to rapidly rising costs of site-testing expeditions.
 The final 1962 version was largely adopted from the CERN convention, due to similarities between the organisations and the dual membership of some members.

 In 1966, the first ESO telescope at the La Silla site in Chile began operating.
 Because CERN (like ESO) had sophisticated instrumentation, the astronomy organisation frequently turned to the nuclear-research body for advice and a collaborative agreement between ESO and CERN was signed in 1970.
 Several months later, ESO's telescope division moved into a CERN building in Geneva and ESO's Sky Atlas Laboratory was established on CERN property.
-ESO's European departments moved into the new ESO headquarters in Garching (near Munich), Germany in 1980.
+ESO's European departments moved into the new ESO headquarters in Garching (near Munich), Germany, in 1980.

+In 2015, Guillem Anglada-Escudé confirmed the existence of Proxima Centauri b at the Southern Observatory.